-Bona lists its ingredients on their website but Rejuvenate does not, so the exact difference between their wood and all-floor cleaners is unclear.
+Bona lists its ingredients on its website, but Rejuvenate does not, so the exact difference between their wood and all-floor cleaners is unclear.

-With all that said, to get a true sense of how Rejuvenate and Bona multi-surface floor cleaners compare in terms of performance, let’s take a look at the feedback from real customers.
+With all that said, to get a real sense of how Rejuvenate and Bona multi-surface floor cleaners compare in terms of performance, let’s take a look at the feedback from real customers.